pcardotatgit/XDR_Workflows_and_Stuffs/Create_a_Networking_Device_Target/readme.md

 Basically, these devices are just SSH Endpoint targets.

 Due to security reasons, It is not a good practice to connect SecureX directly to devices deployed into a customer network.
-As we must expose somehow the Internals Networking devices on the INTERNET.
-We must do that thanks to Port Forwarding Features in the INTERNET Firewall, and we can't do that for dozens of Internal Network devices.
+As we must expose somehow the Internal Networking devices on the INTERNET.
+We must do that thanks to Port Forwarding services on the INTERNET Firewall, and we can't do that for dozens of Internal Network devices.

 The good practice is to connect Networking Device thru a **remote connector**